-- feed the cells lining the large intestine to keep them healthy (bacteria breaks down the fiber that you cannot, releasing short-chain fatty acids like butyrate that your gut cells thrive off of)
+- Feed the cells lining the large intestine to keep them healthy (bacteria breaks down the fiber that you cannot, releasing short-chain fatty acids like butyrate that your gut cells thrive on)

 The role of the microbiome is so important that it could almost be considered another organ in your body.
 An unhealthy microbiome leads to a lot of problems in your foundation.

 Detoxification.
 The biggest detox organ is NOT the liver, but the digestive system (2).
 We’ll touch more on detox below.

 Can you see why a healthy gut is the chief cornerstone of good health?
 A healthy gut affects the health of the rest of the body the same way the first cornerstone in a foundation determines the layout of the rest of the building.